IrtizaNasar/SerialBridge/README.md

 - Verify the Arduino is plugged in via USB
 - Check that no other application is using the serial port (close Arduino IDE Serial Monitor)
 - Try refreshing the port list
-- Restart the Arduino Bridge application
+- Restart the Serial Bridge application

 **Problem**: Data appears corrupted
 - Ensure baud rates match between Arduino and Bridge (default: 9600)